 - naming or renaming a public property or facility for an individual person can only be recommended and approved if that person has been deceased for at least three years

 The Naming Commission completes a report on the property or facility being named or renamed.
-This reports includes the historic, artistic and cultural background of any facility proposed to be named or renamed.
+This report includes the historic, artistic, and cultural background of any facility proposed to be named or renamed.

-For more information about the Naming Commission, review the legislation or call:
+For more information about the Naming Commission, review the legislation or contact:

-- Andrew Dash, Vice Chair, Acting Director of City Planning
+- Andrew Dash, Director of City Planning; Chair

 - Ross Chapman, Parks and Recreation; Vice Chair

 - Karina Ricks, Director of Mobility and Infrastructure; Secretary

 - Chris Hornstein, Acting Director, Department of Public Works Facilities; Member